codurance/site/src/_posts/2020-07-18-packaging-with-packer.md

 ## Wrapping up

 We spoke about the importance of Infrastructure As Code and why pre-baked images used to be a bad idea.
-Packer comes to help the creation of pre-baked images for many platforms speeding up the time to setup new environments.
+Packer comes to help the creation of pre-baked images for many platforms speeding up the time to set up new environments.
 Since Packer is a IaC tool you can add to your CI/CD pipeline and automate and integrate with many things, like adding the new AMI Id to the Auto-Scalling Group in Amazon.

 Then we went through on how to use Packer to create an image to Amazon and Docker and how to structure our files to avoid waste when build the images.